chencyc123/sts4/Live-Application-Information.md

 ### Manual

-You can also perform the above three steps manuall.
-This may, for example, be necessary if you don't deploy your application diretly from the workspace but use CI/CD pipeline for deployment.
-Here we explain the process for an app deployed to Cloudfoundry, but in principle this process can be adapted to any actuator-enabled spring-boot app, running anywhere.
+You can also set this up manually.
+This may, for example, be necessary if you don't deploy your application directly from the workspace but use a CI/CD pipeline for deployment.
+Here we explain the process for an app deployed to Cloudfoundry, but in principle this process can also be adapted to any actuator-enabled spring-boot app, running anywhere.

 **Step 1:** Enabling JMX.